9 Magic Tips to Buying an Ugly House

-Something that is easily overlooked when considering remodelling the external appearance of the house is ensuring it meets UK Building regulations.
-If you change the elevational treatment, like cladding a brick facade with weatherboarding, you will have to meet the current building regulations to do with the thermal performance of the walls.
+Something that is easily overlooked when considering remodelling the external appearance of the house is ensuring it meets UK Building Regulations.
+If you change the elevational treatment, like cladding a brick facade with weatherboarding, you will have to meet the current Building Regulations to do with the thermal performance of the walls.
 So making the house look good can have hidden costs and technical considerations and the older the property the more likely this is.
 So check if you have cavities, whether they have been filled and if so, when and if possible, with what!

-Building costs have gone up dramatically over the last few years and with Brexit on the horizon, continue to climb.
+Building costs have gone up dramatically over the last few years and, with Brexit on the horizon, continue to climb.
 It is easy to underestimate how much a project can cost.
-When remodelling an existing building and you never know what it might throw at you and prices will vary enormously depending on the condition, amount of structural changes you want to make, level of fixture and fittings, style, services, amount of glass etc.
+When remodelling an existing building you never know what it might throw at you and prices will vary enormously depending on the condition, amount of structural changes you want to make, level of fixture and fittings, style, services, amount of glass etc.

 You almost need to have in mind two budgets, one for addressing the needs of the existing house and one for extending.
-Price per square meter refurb costs can be notoriously inaccurate but as a loose guide you can work with around £800-£1000 psm + VAT for refurbishing the existing house and £2,000 psm + VAT for extensions.
+Price per square metre refurb costs can be notoriously inaccurate but as a loose guide you can work with around £800-£1000 psm + VAT for refurbishing the existing house and £2,000 psm + VAT for extensions.

 Compared to new build where you would be looking at £2,000 - £2,500 psm, remodelling can save a lot of money provided you work with the building.
 Change too much and there does come a tipping point where you may as well start again!

 Building projects are not for everyone.
 Although the results can be fabulous, even when planned really well they can be extremely disruptive, expensive and stressful – we’ve all watched Grand Designs!
 Before you embark on a building project make sure you have thought about the impact this will have on your life.
 You may need to move into rented accommodation, which will add to the costs and an extra move on top of the one you are currently planning.